HaxeFoundation/HaxeManual/md/manual/type-system-unification-between-classes-and-interfaces.md

 ## 3.5.1 Between Class/Interface

-When defining unification behavior between classes, it is important to remember that unification is directional: We can assign a more specialized class (e.g. a child class) to a generic class (e.g. a parent class), but the reverse is not valid.
+When defining unification behavior between classes, it is important to remember that unification is directional: We can assign a more specialized class (e.g. a child class) to a generic class (e.g. a parent class) but the reverse is not valid.

 The following assignments are allowed: